Main Content

 Erin Sullivan-Byorick, J.D., Expertise in school and special education law.

-Kelley Boynton, Executive Director of Elementary Schools for the Bethel School District
+Kelley Boynton, Executive Director of Elementary Schools for Bethel School District

 Dr. Almai Malit-Aidler, Executive Director of Equity, Student Success, and Strategic Engagement in the Puyallup School District